Getting Started

 cargo build

-./target/debug/futil --help # Default debug build of the compiler
+./target/debug/calyx --help # Executes the compiler binary

 Running Core Tests